Assam activist dressed up as Lord Shiva held after street play on price hike, released on bail | Law-Order

 His arrest was widely condemned by many on social media.

-Meanwhile, the CM, taking to Twitter, said, ''Nukad Natak on current issues is not blasphemous.
+Meanwhile, the CM, taking to Twitter, said, ''`Nukad Natak' (street corner play) on current issues is not blasphemous.
 Dressing up is not a crime unless offensive material is said.
 Appropriate order has been issued to @nagaonpolice.''
 Sarma made the statement on the microblogging platform after advocate-author Navroop Singh drew his attention to the matter through a series of tweets and appealed to him to release the activist.

 ''Nukad Natak on current issues is not blasphemous.
 Dressing up is not a crime unless offensive material is said.
 We need to stop this!
 Release that man @himantabiswa!!! ''Hey bhagwan… We need to urgently rescue our dharma from these morons...
 Did he do something offensive in Nukkad Natak!?''
 Singh said while reacting to media reports over the arrest of Bora.